Sug973/MathHack/README.md

-I edited this file lets see
+I edited this file lets see suggosh
-scnscnkjs